PeterBParker/OneYearNightmare/README.md

         - Add avatars to the test data
         - Remove actual user's comments and avatars from test data
       - Add page info to the page cards
+        - **DONE** Pull display name from server
+        - **DONE** Pull display icon from server
+          - **DONE???
+Just have to test** Expand avatar helpers to store not just the image in the storage bucket, but also the public url of the image as a field in the user document
+          - Make fallback a joint avatar stored locally
       - Load the icons on the archive page
       - Add loading animations
     - Figure out how to reduce the number of unnecessary queries